pr2database/pr2-website/content/eukref/pipeline_overview.md

 *   metadata.txt: metadata file (tab delimited format) that includes taxonomy from GenBank, reference taxonomy, environmental data available in the GenBank record, and the publication associated with an accession.
 *   annotated_DB_for_tree.fasta: fasta file with headers labeled for easier curation.
 We will use the PR2 taxonomic strings or alternatively the GenBank taxonomic string if the sequence is not in PR2\.
 The outgroup_filtered.fasta will be added as well to this fasta file.

 ---

-**Step 7.
-Build an alignment with the reference sequences**
+#### Step 7.
+Build an alignment with the reference sequences

-**7a)** Cluster sequences using usearch
+###### 7a - Cluster sequences using usearch

 ```
 usearch -sortbylength annotated_DB_for_tree.fasta -fastaout current_DB.sorted.fasta -minseqlength 64 -notrunclabels
 ```

-[su_note]If the FASTA file to be clustered contains long (e.g. genomic) sequences, it is likely that the clustering step will run out of memory.
+If the FASTA file to be clustered contains long (e.g. genomic) sequences, it is likely that the clustering step will run out of memory.
 Check the screen output of this “usearch -sortbylength” step, which indicates the length of the longest sequence found within the file; this should not exceed 5,000 (the hard limit imposed in Step 5).[/su_note]

 NOTE: you should choose the -id (similarity threshold for clustering) that is appropriate for your group.